suffolklibraries/sljekyll/about/member-organisations/leiston-town-council-advisory-group/index.md

 ## Who we are

-* Chairman: Mary Wyllie
+* Chairman: Sheila Fox
 * Secretary: Sue Liddell
 * Treasurer: John Rayner
+* Phil Harle
 * Bill Howard
-* Phil Harle
 * Chris Laschet
-* Sheila Fox
+* Robin Saville
 * Ex officio library manager: Gayla Rowling

 We would like to encourage more young people to join the committee.
 If you are interested please contact the secretary on codurham@btinternet.com.